carvedai/exfunc/README.md

 ## What is Exfunc?

-[Exfunc](https://exfunc.com) is an API service that allows your AI apps to search, retrieve, and interact with any website.
-We take care of the rest from provisioning browsers to maintaining automation scripts.
-Check out our [documentation](https://docs.exfunc.com).
+[Exfunc](https://exfunc.com) is an API service for performing tasks on the web.
+We allow developers to fetch data and take action in various web applications through API.
+With one line of code, they can fetch business reviews on Yelp, search properties on Zillow, or extract contact information from any company website.
+We take care of the rest from provisioning infrastructure to scaling browser automations.
+Our API is designed to be unified and composable and provides type-safe, structured input and output formats.

 ## How to use it?